 Typical MR changes in ankylosing spondylitis depend on the disease stage.

-Early stage: Signs of disease activity in the form of oedema and/or contrast enhancement in the joint space and surrounding bone.
+Early stages: Signs of disease activity in the form of edema and/or contrast enhancement in the subchondral bone.
 The changes are often bilateral, but may be unilateral and vary from side to side over time.
-There are often accompanying chronic changes in the form of erosion, joint space alteration and fatty deposition in bone marrow at the first examination.
+To establish an AS diagnosis there need to be accompanying structural changes in the form of erosion, joint space alteration and/or fatty deposition in the bone marrow to fulfill the radiographic New York criteria.

-Middle stage: Is often dominated by chronic changes (erosion, joint space alteration in the form of narrowing or widening and fatty deposition in the bone marrow).
-During active stages the chronic changes are mixed with signs of activity (oedema and/or contrast enhancement), which can vary from side to side.
+Middle stages: Is often dominated by structural changes (erosion, joint space alteration in the form of narrowing or widening and fat deposition in the bone marrow).
+During active stages the structural changes are mixed with signs of activity (edema and/or contrast enhancement), which can vary from side to side.

-Late stage: Increasing joint destruction with partial or complete fusion (ankylosis) of the joints, which can appear as "ghost joints" (ankylosis with visible joint contours).
+Late stages: Increasing joint destruction with partial or complete fusion (ankylosis) of the joints, which can appear as "ghost joints" (ankylosis with visible joint contours).